 prefix 'pneumo' is common, especially when it refers to gas within a body space/cavity e.g. pneumothorax

-Pattern of bone contusion in knee injuries can give clues for the mechanism and associated injuries.
+The pattern of bone bruise in knee injuries (a.k.a. bone contusion) can give clues for the mechanism and associated injuries.

 Five classic bone contusion patterns have been described 1-4: